DaireNiC/WinstonBot/README.md

           4. Pronouns are swapped.
           5. The response is displayed in the chat window.

+ Markup : 1.
+The user enters input.
+              1. This input is then prepared for processing.
+              2. The input is searched for keywords.
+          2. Pronouns are swapped.
+          3. The response is displayed in the chat window.

 ## Compilation
 [Go](https://golang.org) must be installed to run the code.